M-Bln/ckks_he/README.md

 let dimension_exponents = vec![EXPONENT];
 ```
 in each bench.
 Notice than with `dimension_exponent = 13` the bench taked roughly half an hour.

+## Build and browse documentation
+Build the documentation with `cargo doc --no-deps`.
+Browse it by opening the resulting `/target/doc/ckks_he/index.html` in a web browser.